Do Heat Pumps and Solar Panels Work Well Together?

 • Together, they can eliminate both your electricity bill and your gas bill

-A heat pump doesn't generate heat — it moves it.
+A heat pump doesn't generate heat.
+It moves it, using roughly 1 kWh of electricity to deliver 3 to 4 kWh of heat energy into your home.
 In heating mode, it extracts heat energy from outside air (even cold air contains heat energy) and moves it inside.
 In cooling mode, it works like a conventional air conditioner, removing heat from inside and releasing it outside.

-Cold Climate Heat Pumps in Illinois Winters
+Do Heat Pumps Still Work in Illinois Winters?

 For Illinois winters, which regularly produce temperatures below 0°F in January and February, a cold-climate rated heat pump with a backup heat source (either electric strip or dual-fuel with a gas furnace) is the appropriate configuration.
 SPM evaluates each home's heating profile before recommending a heat pump system.

 ComEd has offered rebates on qualifying cold-climate heat pumps through its Energy Efficiency Program.
-Rebate availability and amounts change — verify current offerings directly with ComEd before budgeting.
+Rebate availability and amounts change, verify current offerings directly with ComEd before budgeting.

 • You're eliminating your gas bill (or most of it)